Frequently Asked Questions

 The widths we publish on our size chart are a combination of the Stick width measurement of the shoe last bottom at its widest point and the total internal volume the shoe offers.
 The internal volume is the measurement of the material the upper of the shoe will accommodate.
 This is not a flat measurement of the carbon fiber outsole or the foam insole.

 The insole is based on the shoe last bottom gauge.
 This measurement will be narrower than the listed width on our size chart.
 This is because the rider’s foot will have overhang above the bottom of the shoe last.
 That overhang is what is measured and listed for the width.
-This is a three-dimensional measurement, and it is how we determine the regular, wide, and extra wide width for each model of shoe we offer.
+This is a three-dimensional measurement, and it is how we determine the Narrow, Regular, and Wide width for each model of shoe we offer.

 Stack Height depends on the model, but typically the stack height at the center where the spindle would be is about 6.5-7.5mm unloaded.
 That will change when a foot is in the shoe and the middle board is compressed.